 The Resident Community at Nano Nagle Place

 When Sr. Mary Kealy finished her secondary education, she joined the Presentation Sisters in Wexford and was assigned to teach in St. John Elementary School in Gulfport, Mississippi after her First Profession.
 Thirty years later and greatly enriched by her years in education, she assumed the ministry of Pastoral Associate in St. John Parish.
-The work of Faith Formation, Sacramental Preparation, Hospital and Homebound Visitation provided her with great fulfilment and lots of challenges but at the request of her Congregation, Mary joined the resident community at Nano Nagle Place on October 7, 2019.
+The work of Faith Formation, Sacramental Preparation, Hospital and Homebound Visitation provided her with great fulfillment and lots of challenges but at the request of her Congregation, Mary joined the resident community at Nano Nagle Place on October 7, 2019.

 On November 5, 2020, Sr. Prema Antony came from our Zambian Mission, where she had served since 1990.
 There, she was involved in teaching, Training for Transformation, Training for Justice Ministry and group facilitation work.
 She had also represented our Congregation at the United Nations.